jfbrennan/retchful/README.md

 # futch
 Futch is a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) client for RESTful services.
 Futch offers a more meaningful API, handles all the gotchas and JSON stuff, sets sensible defaults, and is less than half a kb.
-In short, it makes ajax great again ;)

 ## API

 `get(url[, options])` - sends an HTTP "GET".
 Optionally attach query params by setting `params` in options.
-Get a specific resource by passing the id option.
+Get a specific resource by setting the `id` option.

 `save(url[, options])` - sends an HTTP "POST" if there is no id.
-If there is, then it'll send a "PUT".
-If the id has a different name, just say what it is by setting the `idAttribute` in options.
+If there is and id, then it'll "PUT".
+If the id has a different name, say what it is by setting the `idAttribute` in options.

 `delete(url, {id})` - sends an HTTP "DELETE".
 You must include the id option.